History of Ferrari in Timeline

 2008: Display of Ethanol-Powered F430 Spider

-In 2008, an F430 Spider that runs on ethanol was displayed at the Detroit Auto Show.
+In 2008, Ferrari displayed an F430 Spider that runs on ethanol at the Detroit Auto Show, showcasing alternative fuel technology.

 2008: Completion of the SP1

-In 2008, the first car to be completed under the Special Projects Programme was the SP1, commissioned by a Japanese business executive.
+In 2008, the first car completed under the Special Projects programme was the SP1, which was commissioned by a Japanese business executive.

-In the 2008-2009 season, Ferrari continued to supply cars complete with V8 engines for the A1 Grand Prix series.
-The car was designed by Rory Byrne and is styled to resemble the 2004 Ferrari Formula one car.
+In 2009, Ferrari continued to supply cars complete with V8 engines for the A1 Grand Prix series, with the car designed by Rory Byrne and styled to resemble the 2004 Ferrari Formula One car.

 2010: Unveiling of HY-KERS Concept

-In 2010, Luca Cordero di Montezemolo's tenure as chairman of Fiat ended.
+In 2010, Luca Cordero di Montezemolo was the chairman of Fiat proper.

 2011: Announcement of Tailor Made Programme Update

-In late 2011, Ferrari announced a significant update to its Carrozzeria Scaglietti programme with the Tailor Made programme, allowing clients to customize their cars with designers in Maranello.
+In late 2011, Ferrari announced a significant update to its customisation philosophy with the Tailor Made programme, allowing clients to collaborate with designers in Maranello for extensive personalization options.

 2014: End of Montezemolo's Chairmanship

-In 2014, Luca Cordero di Montezemolo's 23-year chairmanship of Ferrari came to an end.
+In 2014, Luca Cordero di Montezemolo's 23-year chairmanship of Ferrari came to an end, marking the conclusion of a transformative era for the company.

-In 2014, the musician Deadmau5 was sent a cease and desist letter regarding his highly customized 458 Italia, dubbed the "Purrari", due to custom badges and a Nyan Cat-themed wrap.
+In 2014, musician Deadmau5 received a cease and desist letter from Ferrari regarding his customized 458 Italia (dubbed the "Purrari"), which featured custom badges and a Nyan Cat-themed wrap, leading to controversies over brand perception and owner restrictions.

-In mid-2014, the flagship LaFerrari was put into production featuring a hybrid system.
+In mid-2014, Ferrari put the flagship LaFerrari into production, featuring a hybrid system to enhance performance.

-In 2015, Ferrari's head of sales stated that limiting vehicle production below customer demand and ranking purchasers was done to maintain the brand's value and "keep alive this dream that is called Ferrari".
+In 2015, Ferrari's head of sales stated that the company's strategy of limiting production below customer demand and internally ranking purchasers was aimed at maintaining brand value and preserving the 'Ferrari dream.'

-In 2016, Ferrari was spun off from Fiat Chrysler Automobiles.
+In 2016, Ferrari was spun off from Fiat Chrysler Automobiles, the successor entity to Fiat S.p.A.

 2017: Ban on Pink Paint and Pokémon Ferraris

-In 2017, the CEO of Ferrari's Australasia branch stated that certain customisations, such as pink paint and Pokémon Ferraris, were "against the company's ethos" and "a brand rule".
+In 2017, Ferrari's Australasia CEO stated that certain customizations, such as pink paint and Pokémon-themed designs, were "against the company's ethos" and prohibited under "brand rules."

-As of 2019, 5 out of 18 programme inductees had graduated and become F1 drivers.
+As of 2019, 5 out of 18 Ferrari Driver Academy inductees had graduated and become F1 drivers.

 As of the end of 2019, the total of Ferrari built and sold cars in their whole company history is 219,062.

-In 2019, Ferrari introduced their first plug-in hybrid (PHEV) model with the SF90 Stradale.
+In 2019, Ferrari introduced their first plug-in hybrid (PHEV) model with the SF90 Stradale, marking a step towards electrification.

-In 2019, Ferrari was labeled the world's strongest brand by the financial consultancy Brand Finance, owing to its cars, enthusiast culture, and licensing deals.
+In 2019, Ferrari was recognized as the world's strongest brand by the financial consultancy Brand Finance, owing to its cars, enthusiast culture, and successful licensing deals.

-Since 2019, Scuderia Ferrari has participated in sim racing, marking their entry into virtual motorsport.
+In 2019, Scuderia Ferrari began participating in sim racing, expanding their involvement in motorsport.

-In January 2020, Ferrari recalled 982 vehicles for passenger airbags due to the Takata airbag recalls, because if the inflator explodes, the airbag will spew metal shrapnel at passengers, which can cause severe injury.
+In January 2020, the Italian carmaker Ferrari recalled 982 vehicles for passenger airbags due to the Takata airbag recalls.
+Every car involved will get a new passenger-side airbag assembly.

 In June 2021, Ferrari debuted their high fashion brand with their first runway.

-In 2021, Benedetto Vigna replaced Louis Camilleri as CEO of Ferrari.
+Beginning in 2021, Benedetto Vigna replaced Louis Camilleri as CEO of Ferrari, announcing plans to develop Ferrari's first fully electric model.

 2021: Introduction of the 296

-In 2021, Ferrari introduced the 296, continuing their line of plug-in hybrid (PHEV) models.
+In 2021, Ferrari continued its move toward electrification by introducing the 296, a plug-in hybrid (PHEV) model.

-On 8 August 2022, Ferrari recalled almost every car it's sold in the US since 2005 over a potential for brake failure due to a potentially faulty brake fluid reservoir cap.
+On 8 August 2022, Ferrari recalled almost every car it's sold in the US since 2005 over a potential for brake failure.
+The affected cars will be fitted with a replacement cap and receive a software update.

 As of May 2023, Ferrari's market capitalization was approximately US$85.5 billion.